 "I want both your friends to see this," Voldemort explained and his voice shook with a malicious pleasure.

-"Now kneel before me of your own will or watch them die."
+"Now kneel before me willingly or watch them die."

 With his heart pounding painfully against his breastbone, Harry turned his head towards Ron and Hermione.

-Ron's lips moved and Harry knew what he was saying – 'he will kill us anyway.'
+Ron's lips moved and Harry knew what he was saying – 'don't, he will kill us anyway.'

 A shard of ice pierced that throbbing muscle inside Harry's chest.
-He couldn't let that happen – and he still didn't know how to stop it!
+He could not let that happen – and yet he could not stop it.

-Harry turned back towards the Dark Lord and slowly dropped to his knees.
+Harry turned back towards the Dark Lord and slowly, brokenly dropped to his knees.

 "Ah … yes.
 This is so much better than the Imperius Curse.
 Good, very good.
 Now, what else will you do to make them live a little longer?"

 Harry said nothing, only gritted his teeth.
-He was sure Voldemort knew that the answer would be almost everything.
+He was sure Voldemort knew that the answer was almost anything.
 And that scared him.
-But he refused to show his fears and increase Riddle's amusement.
+But he refused to show his fears and increase the Dark Lord's amusement.

-"Such a fierce spirit … it's almost admirable," Voldemort sneered down at him as he circled Harry in a leisure pace.
+"Such a fierce spirit … it's almost admirable," Voldemort sneered down at him as he circled him at a leisure pace.

-Harry kept his head proudly up, even when Voldemort stopped before him again.
+Harry kept his head proudly up, even when Voldemort stopped in front of him again.

 "Now, beg me to spare them," he ordered coldly.
 "Plead for mercy; grovel on the floor like everyone else and I may consider it."

 Harry's whole body locked up in disgust.
-He looked away, unable to utter a single word.
+He stared ahead, refusing to utter a single word.
 His hands curled into tight fists and he clenched them harder and harder until it hurt.

 "You won't?"
-Voldemort asked.
+Voldemort whispered.
 "You still haven't learned your lesson, have you?
 I believe I told you once that obedience is a virtue you ought to be taught before dying."

 "Bellatrix?"
-Voldemort whispered softly, tilting his head aside a little.
-"You were dismissed."
+Voldemort said softly, tilting his head aside a little.
+"I believe you were dismissed."